awsdocs/aws-go-developer-guide/doc_source/iam-example-managing-users.rst

    :dedent: 0
    :language: go

-Create the input for and call :code`GetAccountAuthorizationDetails`.
+Create the input for and call :code:`GetAccountAuthorizationDetails`.
 If there is an error, print an error message and quit.

 .. literalinclude:: example_code/iam/IamListAdmins.go